Vicenzo7/DSA/neet-code/src/twopointer/Trapping Rain Water.md

-**Import formula to find how many blocks of water can be stored at index i**
+**Important formula to find how many blocks of water can be stored at index i**

 $$
 minimum(maxLeftHeight,maxRightHeight) - height[i]